SethvonSwag/OOLanguageComparison/README.md

 ### Language Purpose/ Genesis

 ### Unique Features
+* Java
+   * Objects are the primary unit of composition
+       * No standalone functions
+       * Design patterns can be used to describe high level object coordination patterns
+   * Checked Exceptions
+       * Forces caller to handle expected error conditions
+   * Unicode strings
+       * Uses unicode strings rather than "bytestrings" as the main string type
+   * Documentation focus
+       * Every libray is expected to have JavaDoc documentation
+   * Compatibility focus
+       * There is a high focus on maintaining backwards compatibility

+* C#
+   * Supports partial classes and methods.
+This allows classes and methods to be split up for development, but combined when the code is complied, so development can take  place on the same classes/methods by multiple people.
+   * Contains assemblies (encapsulation above the namespace)
+   * Cross-language compatibility is first-class
+       * Runs in the Common Language Runtime
+   * Properties are first-class
+   * Listeners are first-class
+       * Classes can declare an event ```Foo```` with ```addFooListener``` and ```removeFooListener``` functionality built in
+   * Foreign methods are first-class
+       * Known as extension methods
 ### Name Spaces

 In C#, namespaces are similar to those in C++.
 Unlike package names in Java, a namespace is not in any way tied to the location of the source file.
 While it is not strictly necessary for a Java source file location to mirror its package directory structure, it is the conventional organization.